From the Blog 2026-04-04 7 min read

 If Fiore dei Liberi could study this art for forty years and still not consider himself perfect, then none of us need to worry about being beginners.
 That is the spirit of the room on a Tuesday night: everyone is learning, from the newest member to the most experienced.

 As a beginner, you will start with the foundations: the guards, the basic cuts, how to hold the sword, how to move your feet, how to manage the distance between you and your partner.
-All of this is done at slow speed with controlled contact.
-Nobody is swinging at full force on their first night — or their tenth.
+All of this is done at whatever speed you are comfortable with.
+Nobody is swinging at full force on their first night, or even their tenth.
+Steve and Andrew circulate through the pairs as you work, giving you individual corrections and adjustments.
+It is personal, direct instruction in a small group, and it makes a real difference to how quickly you pick things up.

 The Second Hour: Putting It Together

-Sparring is always optional and always supervised.
-If you are still building confidence or waiting to get your own gear, you continue with paired technique work during the second hour.
-There is no pressure to spar before you are ready, and many members train happily for months before they start.
+If you are still building up your kit, you continue with paired technique work during the second hour, which is genuinely valuable in its own right.
+There is no pressure to spar before you are ready.
+Plenty of members train happily for weeks or months before they start, and that is completely fine.

-First, the source material.
-We are not learning from a modern syllabus someone invented last decade.
+One of the things that makes HEMA so special is where the techniques come from.
 We are working directly from a medieval fighting manual, interpreting and pressure-testing techniques that were designed for real combat.
-The intellectual side of this — studying the manuscripts, debating interpretations, testing theories — is as much a part of HEMA as the physical training.
+The intellectual side of that, studying the manuscripts, debating interpretations, testing theories, is as much a part of what we do as the physical training.
+It is endlessly fascinating, and Andrew in particular can quote virtually any passage from Fiore's manuscripts word for word if you ask him.

-Second, the weapons.
-There is something about picking up a longsword that changes the way you think about distance, timing, and commitment.
+There is something about picking up a longsword for the first time that is hard to describe.
+It changes the way you think about distance, timing, and commitment.
 A sword extends your reach and multiplies your options, but it also demands respect.
-You learn quickly that every action has consequences: overcommit to a cut and you are open, hesitate and the opportunity closes.
+You learn quickly that every action has consequences.
+Overcommit to a cut and you are open.
+Hesitate and the opportunity closes.
+That interplay between boldness and caution is the heartbeat of Fiore's system, and it is what makes every session feel alive.

 The People in the Room